Massachusetts: Federal period

 Bostonian John Adams, known as the "Atlas of Independence", was highly involved in both separation from Britain and the Constitution of Massachusetts, which effectively (the Elizabeth Freeman and Quock Walker cases as interpreted by William Cushing) made Massachusetts the first state to abolish slavery.
 David McCullough points out that an equally important feature was its placing for the first time the courts as a co-equal branch separate from the executive.
 (The Constitution of Vermont, adopted in 1777, represented the first partial ban on slavery among the states.
 Vermont became a state in 1791 but did not fully ban slavery until 1858 with the Vermont Personal Liberty Law.
-The Pennsylvania Gradual Abolition Act of 1780 made Pennsylvania the first state to abolish slavery by statute) - the second English colony to do so; the first having been the Colony of Georgia in 1735.
-Later, Adams was active in early American foreign affairs and succeeded Washington as the second United States President.
-His son John Quincy Adams, also from Massachusetts, would go on to become the sixth United States President.
+The Pennsylvania Gradual Abolition Act of 1780 made Pennsylvania the first state to abolish slavery by statute – the second English colony to do so; the first having been the Colony of Georgia in 1735.)
+Later, Adams was active in early American foreign affairs and succeeded Washington as the second president of the United States.
+His son, John Quincy Adams, also from Massachusetts, would go on to become the nation's sixth president.

-From 1786 to 1787, an armed uprising, known as Shays' Rebellion led by Revolutionary War veteran Daniel Shays wrought havoc throughout Massachusetts and ultimately attempted to seize the Federal armory.
+From 1786 to 1787, an armed uprising led by Revolutionary War veteran Daniel Shays, now known as Shays' Rebellion, wrought havoc throughout Massachusetts and ultimately attempted to seize the federal Springfield Armory.
 The rebellion was one of the major factors in the decision to draft a stronger national constitution to replace the Articles of Confederation.
 On February 6, 1788, Massachusetts became the sixth state to ratify the United States Constitution.